 Cacao is the minimally processed product of cacao beans, resulting in a highly nutrient-dense, rich powder.
 In order to achieve a high percentage of nutrients, cacao is cold-pressed to remove the cacao butter, and roasted at low temperatures.

-Raw cacao contains up to four times the antioxidants of traditional cacao powder—making it a food with the highest antioxidant value.
+Raw cacao contains up to four times the antioxidants of traditional cocoa powder—making it a food with the highest antioxidant value.
 It has a whopping 95,000 ORAC value score per 100gms.

 What is Cocoa?